Thermal depolymerization: Plastics

 Plastic waste consists mostly of commodity plastics and may be actively sorted from municipal waste.
-Pyrolysis of mixed plastics can give a fairly broad mix of chemical products (between about 1 and 15 carbon atoms) including gases and aromatic liquids.
-Catalysts can give a better defined product with a higher value.
+Pyrolysis of mixed plastics can give a fairly broad mix of chemical products (between about 1 and 15 carbon atoms), including gases and aromatic liquids.
+Catalysts can give a better-defined product with a higher value.
 Likewise, hydrocracking can be employed to give LPG products.

-The presence of PVC can be problematic, as its thermal depolymerisation generates large amounts of HCl, which can corrode equipment and cause undesirable chlorination of the products.
+The presence of PVC can be problematic, as its thermal depolymerization generates large amounts of HCl, which can corrode equipment and cause undesirable chlorination of the products.
 It must be either excluded or compensated for by installing dechlorination technologies.

-Polyethylene and polypropylene account for just less than half of global plastic production and being pure hydrocarbons have a higher potential for conversion to fuel.
+Polyethylene and polypropylene account for just less than half of global plastic production and, being pure hydrocarbons, have a higher potential for conversion to fuel.
 Plastic-to-fuel technologies have historically struggled to be economically viable due to the costs of collecting and sorting the plastic and the relatively low value of the fuel produced.
 Large plants are seen as being more economical than smaller ones, but require more investment to build.

-The approach can however, lead to a mild net-decrease in greenhouse gas emissions, though other studies dispute this.
-E.g., a 2020 study released by Renolds on their own Hefty EnergyBag program shows net greenhouse gas emissions.
+The method can, however, result in a mild net-decrease in greenhouse gas emissions, though other studies dispute this.
+For example, a 2020 study released by Renolds on their own Hefty EnergyBag program shows net greenhouse gas emissions.
 The study showed then when all cradle-to-grave energy costs are tallied, burning in a cement kiln was far superior.
-Cement kiln fuel scored a -61.1 kg CO_{2} equivalents compared to +905 kg CO_{2} eq.
+Cement kiln fuel scored a −61.1 kg CO_{2} equivalents compared to +905 kg CO_{2} eq.
 It also fared far worse in terms of landfill reduction vs. kiln fuel.
 Other studies have confirmed that plastics pyrolysis to fuel programs are also more energy intensive.

-In tire waste management, tire pyrolysis is also an option.
+For tire waste management, tire pyrolysis is also an option.
 Oil derived from tire rubber pyrolysis contains high sulfur content, which gives it high potential as a pollutant and requires hydrodesulfurization before use.
 The area faces legislative, economic, and marketing obstacles.
-In most cases tires are simply incinerated as tire-derived fuel.
+In most cases, tires are simply incinerated as tire-derived fuel.

 Municipal waste

-Thermal treatment of municipal waste can involve the depolymerisation of a very wide range of compounds, including plastics and biomass.
-Technologies can include simple incineration as well as pyrolysis, gasification and plasma gasification.
+Thermal treatment of municipal waste can involve the depolymerization of a very wide range of compounds, including plastics and biomass.
+Technologies can include simple incineration as well as pyrolysis, gasification, and plasma gasification.
 All of these are able to accommodate mixed and contaminated feedstocks.
-The main advantage is the reduction in volume of the waste, particularly in densely populated area lacking suitable sites for new landfills.
-In many countries incineration with energy recovery remains the most common method, with more advanced technologies being hindered by technical and cost hurdles.
+The main advantage is the reduction in volume of the waste, particularly in densely populated areas lacking suitable sites for new landfills.
+In many countries, incineration with energy recovery remains the most common method, with more advanced technologies being hindered by technical and cost hurdles.

-Ordered depolymerisation
+Ordered depolymerization

 Some materials thermally decompose in an ordered manner to give a single or limited range of products.
-By virtue of being pure materials they are usually more valuable than the mixtures produced by disordered thermal depolymerisation.
-For plastics this is usually the starting monomer and when this is recycled back into fresh polymer it is called feedstock recycling.
-In practice, not all depolymerisation reactions are completely efficient and some competitive pyrolysis is often observed.
+By virtue of being pure materials, they are usually more valuable than the mixtures produced by disordered thermal depolymerization.
+For plastics this is usually the starting monomer, and when this is recycled back into fresh polymer, it is called feedstock recycling.
+In practice, not all depolymerization reactions are completely efficient, and some competitive pyrolysis is often observed.